CSC-207/Bit-trees-and-Braille/README.md

 a text file in the format `SOURCEtoTARGET.txt`.

 ### BitTree
 Stores the mappings from bits to values.

-#### BitTreeNode
+The nodes in the BitTree are stored as one of two types:
-Nodes in the BitTree.
+- BitTreeNode: Nodes in the BitTree.

-#### BitTreeLeaf
-Subclass of BitTreeNode that stores data.
+- BitTreeLeaf: Subclass of BitTreeNode that stores data.

 ## Usage
     BrailleASCII <TARGET> <SOURCE>